Online Dominating Set: The Cost of Being Online

+The graph $G$ consists of three layers.
+The first layer contains only one vertex $u$, and the second layer contains $\Delta-1$ vertices $v_1, \ldots, v_{\Delta-1}$ adjacent to $u$.
+After the entire second layer is presented to the algorithm, the vertices of the second layer are indistinguishable to the algorithm.
+The last layer consists of $\Delta-1$ vertices $w_1,\ldots, w_{\Delta-1}$, which will be given in that order, with adjacencies as follows: For $i=1,\ldots, \Delta-1$, $w_i$ is connected to $\Delta - i$ vertices of the second layer in such a way that $N(w_{i+1}) \subset N(w_{i})$ and $N(w_{i})$ contains as few vertices from $D_{i-1}$ as possible.
+An example of this construction for $\Delta = 4$ is depicted in Figure~\ref{fig:two_layers}.

-Since there is a vertex~$u$ in the first layer that is adjacent to all vertices in the second layer, $\{u, v\}$ is an \incr connected dominating set of $G$, which concludes the proof. \end{proof}
+Consider the situation when the vertex $w_i$ arrives.
+If the set~$N(w_i)$ does not contain a vertex from $D_{i-1}$, then \A must select at least one additional vertex at this time.
+Thus, \A{} selects at least $\Delta-1 = (n-1)/2$ vertices from the second and third layer, plus the root.
+Since there is a vertex~$v$ in the second layer that is adjacent to all vertices in the third layer, $\{u, v\}$ is an \incr connected and total dominating set of $G$, concluding the proof of~(\ref{bip:n}).
+Since the adversary can use any number of copies of $G$, this also finishes the proof of~(\ref{bip:delta}).

+For items~(\ref{bip:deltaac}) and~(\ref{bip:deltaaccds}), note that the adversary can use any number of copies of $G$, with one vertex in the third layer of copy $k$ connected to the vertex in the first layer of copy $k+1$.

+For \ds, note that for any given algorithm $\A$, $G$ is constructed in such a way that $\A$ must select at least one vertex from layers~$1$ and~$2$ and at least $\Delta-1$ vertices from layers~$2$ and $3$ in each copy of $G$.
+Thus, if \A selects all $\Delta-1$ vertices of layer~$3$ in some copy of $G$, it selects at least $\Delta$ vertices from this copy.
+Otherwise, the adversary can connect the next copy of $G$ to a vertex $w$ not selected by \A. In this case, the algorithm will have to select $w$ or the first vertex of the next copy of $G$.
+Hence, from two consecutive copies of $G$, \A selects at least $2\Delta-1$ vertices.
+On the other hand, choosing two vertices from each copy as described above will result in an incremental dominating set.
+This proves~(\ref{bip:deltaac}).

+For \cds, the adversary will connect adjacent copies of $G$ in the following way.
+The vertex in layer~$3$ connected to all vertices in layer~$2$ will be connected to the first vertex of the following copy of $G$.
+Thus, an incremental connected dominating set can be created by selecting one vertex from each of layers~$1$ and~$2$ as described above plus the vertex in layer~$3$ connected to the next copy of $G$.
+Again, \A will select at least $\Delta-1$ vertices from layers $2$ and $3$ in each copy of $G$, and to make the dominating set connected, it will also select the vertex in layer~$1$.
+This proves~(\ref{bip:deltaaccds}). \end{proof}

+The above adversary strategy does not work for \tds, since \onopt needs to accept the two first vertices of the graph $G$.
+Thus, we use a slightly different graph to prove the following proposition.

+\begin{proposition} On bipartite graphs, the following hold for any online algorithm \A. \begin{enumerate}[(i)] \item For \tds, on always-connected graphs, \item For \tds, $\cron(\A)\ge n/4$ \; and \; $\cron(\A)\ge (\Delta+1)/2$. \end{enumerate} \end{proposition} \begin{proof} For item~(\ref{bip:tdsac}), we use a graph, $G'$, identical to the graph $G$ used in the proof of Proposition~\ref{prop:bip-2layers}, except that the second layer has $\Delta$ vertices, and no vertex in layer~$3$ is connected to the first vertex of layer~$2$.
+For bounded-degree graphs, the adversary gives many copies of $G'$, and for each copy except the last, the first vertex of layer~$2$ is connected to the first vertex of layer~$2$ in the following copy.
+In all copies of $G'$, except the first, the first vertex of layer~$2$ is given before the vertex of layer~$1$.

+For each copy of $G'$, any \incr algorithm for \tds will select the vertex of layer~$1$ and the first vertex of layer~$2$, and \A will also select the remaining $\Delta-1$ vertices of layer~$2$.
+Among the last $\Delta-1$ vertices selected by \A, \onopt will only select the last one to be selected by \A. This proves item~(\ref{bip:tdsac}).